• Skip to primary navigation

 Lentils are one of the most widely accessible, affordable sources of high-quality protein, to say nothing of their versatility when it comes to cooking.
 This guide to lentils has all the info you need on the common varieties, along with cooking tips and recipes.

-More than just a hill of beans, lentils are some of the most nutritious, abundant, and diverse legumes grown all around the world.
-They can be round, oval, or heart-shaped depending on the variety.
+More than just a hill of beans, lentils are some of the most nutritious, abundant, and diverse legumes are grown all around the world and are a beloved ingredient in many cuisines.

 A Brief History of Lentils